-The source of our term for the Friday before Easter, "Good Friday," is most likely related to how both English and Dutch, the only two languages that use this term, altered the Germanic word, "Goddes," which can either mean "God's" or "Holy."
+Our name for the Friday before Easter, "Good Friday," is most likely related to the English and the Dutch, the only two languages that use this term, which etymologists say is likely an alteration of the Germanic word, "Goddes," meaning "God's" or "Holy."
 That term does not mean "good."
 The day is called Holy Friday in nearly all other languages in the world.
-(See Laurence Hull Stookey, Calendar: Christ's Time for the Church (p.
-96).

 A similar process happened with the English word "goodbye," which was formed over time as a contraction of "God be with ye."